huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_approval.md

 * `connections` - An array of VPC endpoints connect to the VPC endpoint service.
 Structure is documented below.
     - `endpoint_id` - The unique ID of the VPC endpoint.
-    - `marker_id` - The packet ID of the VPC endpoint.
+    - `packet_id` - The packet ID of the VPC endpoint.
     - `domain_id` - The user's domain ID.
     - `status` - The connection status of the VPC endpoint.